-Freshwater fishes in the context of the EU Biodiversity Stategy - 24 & 25 November 2022
+Freshwater fishes in the context of the EU Biodiversity Strategy - 24 & 25 November 2022 - Report

 On 24 and 25 November, the European Commission and the Living Rivers Europe coalition organised a seminar in the frame of the EU Biogeographical seminar process.